Modern Indian painting: Post-Independence

-Late 21st Century Painters (2013-2019)
+Late 21st-century painters (2013–2019)

 2013

-In the 21st century, Modern Indian paintings consisted of self reflection and of emerging issues in the country.
+In the 21st century, modern Indian paintings centred on self reflection and emerging issues in the country.

 One such artist that has had great influence is Bhupen Khakhar, and his style included, “producing colorful works with much humor, driven by strong narratives capturing a mixture of daily middle-class life and erotic fantasy."
 In 2013, an exhibit named “Touched by Bhupen” displayed artworks from artists including: Subodh Gupta, Atul Dodiya, Ratheesh T, Nataraj Sharma, and Jogen Chowdhury, depicting Bhupen’s impact on their art.

-Also in 2013, an Indian Art Fair took place in which some Indian artists exhibited their art along with artists from all over the world.
-Some of the Indian artists who were involved included: SH Raza, Nilofer Suleman, Viveek Sharma, and Smriti Dixit.
-Each artist has its own style, Raza’s paintings contain Hindu thinking, and Suleman’s paintings are very modern and incorporate Indian graphic styles.
-Sharma’s paintings embody political statements, and Dixit’s paintings contain notions of reuse and rebirth.
+Also in 2013, an Indian Art Fair took place, representing artists from all over the world.
+Some of the Indian artists who were involved were SH Raza, Nilofer Suleman, Viveek Sharma, and Smriti Dixit.
+Each artist has their own style: Raza's paintings contain Hindu thinking, and Suleman's paintings are very modern and incorporate Indian graphic styles.
+Sharma's paintings embody political statements, and Dixit's paintings contain notions of reuse and rebirth.

 2016

 K. G. Subramanyan was known for his mixing of traditions.
-Specifically speaking, he brought together traditional contemporary Indian art with pop culture and traditional Indian folk art with modern, urban trends.
+Hhe brought together traditional contemporary Indian art with pop culture and traditional Indian folk art with modern, urban trends.
 By attending Santiniketan art school the founder of the school, Rabindranath Tagore wanted to impose onto his pupils the idea of asserting Indian traditions with handicrafts.
 Subramanyan was able to take those teachings from Tagore and bring them to the future generation of artists whilst he himself was a teacher at Maharaja Sayajiaro University in Baroda.